 Testing the cam sensor, inside the distributor on all 4.3L, 5.0L, and 5.7L GM equipped mini-vans, pick ups and SUVs, can be easily and accurately done with just a multimeter.

-No Scan Tool required for the cam sensor test... since a Scan Tool is not gonna' be much help and a resistance test, of the cam sensor, will get you no-where... since the cam sensor is a Hall Effect type Sensor that can not be Ohmed with a multimeter.
+No scan tool required for the cam sensor test since a scan tool is not gonna' be much help.
+Aslo a resistance test of the cam sensor will get you no-where since the camshaft position sensor is a Hall Effect type sensor that can not be Ohm-ed (resistance tested) with a multimeter.

-I'm gonna' show you a way to do it with just a multimeter, in Volts DC mode, that is so accurate, that you'll be able to say, ‘Yes, the cam sensor is BAD’ or ‘No, the cam sensor is OK’.
-And as you know... this is a time and money saver.
+I'm gonna' show you a way to do it with just a multimeter (in Volts DC mode) that is so accurate that you'll be able to say, ‘Yes, the camshaft position sensor is bad’ or ‘No, the camshaft position sensor is OK’.
+And as you know this is a time and money saver.

 You don't need any expensive tools to test the cam sensor on your 4.3L, 5.0L, 5.7L engine.

 - You can use a digital multimeter or an analog multimeter although the digital one is the preferred one.

 - If you don't have a multimeter or need to upgrade yours, check out my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).